Open Air Markets

 From Farmers Markets to Flea Markets, you can find it in Nice…

-Every morning, the Cours Saleya market overflows with fresh produce, cheeses, olives, herbs, flowers and charm.
-A veritable kaleidoscope of sights and smells, it’s bursting with history, ambiance, and culinary inspiration.
-The best deals are in the tin pans (paniers) which go for 1.50€ or 2€, and once the noon cannon goes off, the paniers really proliferate to sell the most before the market closes at 1pm.
-You’ll find the small local farmers on the side next to the church, which is also where you will find organic (‘bio‘) produce.
+Cours Saleya Open-Air MarketEvery morning, the Cours Saleya market overflows with fresh produce, cheeses, olives, herbs, flowers and charm.
+A kaleidoscope of sights and smells, it’s bursting with history, ambiance, and culinary inspiration.
+The best deals are in the tin pans (paniers) which go for 1.50€ or 2€, and once the noon cannon goes off, the paniers really proliferate to sell the maximum before the market closes at 1pm.

 In the summer Cours Saleya never sleeps, and from 6pm on becomes a Summer Night Crafts Market.
 The rule is that everything must be hand-made or painted by the local artist, which happily eliminates mass-produced trinkets.
-It makes for a lovely festive atmosphere, surrounded by the cafe tables and restaurants.
+It makes for a lovely festive atmosphere, surrounded by the café tables and restaurants.

 • 1st Saturday: Secondhand Book Market